aniket0511/current_weather/README.md

 2. Temperature
 3. wind speed

-In this script, I use API of openwheather website mention above in reference.
+In this script, I use API of openweather website mention above in reference.

 Module required : 'requests'